 For help and guidance on any aspect of asbestos management, contact the Estates Services Compliance team at firstname.lastname@example.org.

-There is also more information in the University policy statement – view this on the right hand side of this page.
+There is also more information in the University policy statement – you can view this on the right-hand side of this page.